nikolaybespalov/gt-ozi/README.md

 # gt-ozi

-GeoTools extension that allows you to use OziExplorer files(map/ozf2/ozf3/ozf4) without using GDAL/OziApi or any other environment dependencies.
+GeoTools plugin that allows you to use OziExplorer files(map/ozf2/ozf3/ozf4) without using GDAL/OziApi or any other environment dependencies.

 ## Supported projections
 - Latitude/Longitude